iamalexkorotin/Wasserstein2Benchmark/README.md

 All the experiments are issued in the form of pretty self-explanatory jupyter notebooks (`notebooks/`).
 Auxilary source code is moved to `.py` modules (`src/`).
 Continuous benchmark pairs are stored as `.pt` checkpoints (`benchmarks/`).

 ## Evaluation of Existing Solvers
 We provide all the code to evaluate existing dual OT solvers on our benchmark pairs.
+The qualitative results are shown below.
+For quantitative results, see the paper.

 ### Testing Existing Solvers On High-Dimensional Benchmarks
 - `notebooks/MM_test_hd_benchmark.ipynb` -- testing \[MM\], \[MMv2\] solvers and their reversed versions